-In case the key won’t turn in the ignition, please see our recommendations here.
+In case the key won’t turn in the ignition, please visit our blog post.

 So, we now know that the battery is good, the key turns fine in the ignition, the lights and radio are on and working fine and there is even a clicking noise.
 What is the problem?

 Step Two: Bad key or uncoded key

 If the situation above sounds familiar, it looks like the problem is a transponder key or chip key-related issue.